deepanshs/mrsimulator/docs/user_guide/io/mrsim_IO.rst

     print(new_sim.methods[0].name)
     # DAS of 17O

-Loading in complex methods from a file, like the DAS example above, can reduce complex code.
+Loading advanced methods, like DAS method, from a file can reduce script complexity.
-Methods representing real experiments can be saved to a file to later be loaded into a script as needed.
+Methods representing experiments can be saved to a file to later be loaded into a script as needed.

 Serializing a Simulator Object